Generalization of terms via universal algebra: An algebraic presentation of e-generalization

 Given any class of algebras $\vv K$, one can consider the associated algebraic category, denoted by the same symbol, whose objects are the algebras in $\vv K$ and whose morphisms are the homomorphisms.
 Two algebraic categories $\vv K$ and $\vv L$ are {\em equivalent} if they are categorically equivalent via a functor $\Gamma$ that preserves free algebras, in the sense that $\Gamma(\free_{\vv K}(X)) = \free_{\vv L}(X)$ for all $X$.
 If one considers in particular two varieties $\vv V$ and $\vv W$, these are equivalent if and only if their algebraic theories are isomorphic (from a category theoretical perspective), or if their clones are isomorphic (from a universal algebraic perspective), see \cite{Mckenzie} for a discussion.

-All the notions involved in the definition of an algebraic e-generalization problem, its solutions, and the generality order, are preserved by equivalence; therefore we can conclude this section with the following result. \begin{theorem} The e-generalization $\kappa$-type of a variety is preserved by equivalence, for any cardinal $\kappa \leq \omega$. \end{theorem}
+All the notions involved in the definition of an algebraic e-generalization problem, its solutions, and the generality order, are preserved by equivalence; therefore we have the following result. \begin{theorem} The e-generalization $\kappa$-type of a variety is preserved by equivalence, for any cardinal $\kappa \leq \omega$. \end{theorem} \begin{remark} We conclude this section with the following observation.
+One could have restricted the algebraic solutions in Definition \ref{def:functunif} to be homomorphisms among free algebras, $g: \alg F_{\vv V}(z) \to \alg F_{\vv V}(Y)$, for some finite set $Y$.
+This choice would yield equivalent results with respect to the study of the generality poset of solutions.
+Indeed, for the non-trivial side, consider a solution $g: \alg F_{\vv V}(z) \to \alg P$ for $\alg P$ finitely generated and projective.
+Then $\alg P$ is an $(i,j)$-retract of some finitely generated free algebra $\alg F_{\vv V}(Y)$.
+We claim that the composition $i \circ g: \alg F_{\vv V}(z) \to \alg F_{\vv V}(Y)$ is equally general to $g$.
+Indeed, while by definition of the order it follows directly that $i \circ g \sqsubseteq g$, notice that $g = j \circ (i \circ g)$ and hence $g \sqsubseteq i \circ g$.

+However, the presentation involving projective algebras has several advantages.
+First, it allows one to study generalization problems in varieties where one does not have a handy description of free algebras, but instead has a clear characterization of projective ones.
+For instance, in some locally finite varieties the finitely generated projective algebras are all the finite algebras, but there is no general description of free algebras (see the example of {\em hoops} in Section \ref{sec:godel}); in Section \ref{sec:kleene}, we use a dualized representation of projective algebras to characterize the type of Kleene algebras.

+Finally, another important observation is that projective algebras are preserved by categorical equivalences among algebraic categories, while free algebras are not.
+Therefore, we prefer to use the presentation of the solutions with projective algebras; the reader may keep in mind, however, that a presentation with free algebras alone would be equivalent. \end{remark}